 Mark's love of golf kept him on the course at the Oakmont Country Club, regularly playing in the Oakmont Country Club SWAT golf game for many years and hitting hundreds of balls a day.
 He and Roseanne, his devoted wife of over 31 years, donated 1.5 million dollars to CMU to develop, "The Dr. Mark and Roseanne Wholey Laboratory Suite for Biomedical Engineering" that will help propel Carnegie Mellon University forward in fundamental discoveries and technological solutions.
-He also always supported Roseanne and their trigineering triat will help propel Carnegie Mellon University forward in fundamental discoveries and technological solutions.
 He also always supported Roseanne and their daughter, Lauren Rose Wholey, to help the people of Pittsburgh through philanthropic endeavors.
+In addition to mental discoveries and technolog always supported Roseanne and t Pose Wholey, to help the people forward in fundamental discoveries and technological solutions.
+He also always supported Roseanne and their daughter, Lauren Rose Wholey, to help the people of Pittsburgh through philanthropic endeavors.
 In addition to golf and philanthropy Mark loved to travel, especially to the serene island of Maui, where he could truly relax with Roseanne and Lauren.
-Mark was predeceased by his wife, Nan Wholey, who died in 1987; and his siblings, Gladys Curran, Robert C. Wholey, Frances Gleason and Gwen Robosson.
+Mark was predeceased by his wife, Nan Wholey, who died in 1987; and his siblings, Gladys Curran, Robert C. Wholey, Frances Gleason and Gwen Robosson wife, igs, Gladys and Gv and his s... ces Gleason four other children, Kirstein Ferry, Manager Street, and nine grandchildren.
+He will be deeply missed by his family, friends and colleagues.